 Djokovic – 1000 / 1.72 = £581

-In order to win £1,000 on this particular tennis match, you will need to invest the total of £981 on two separate bets with Bet365 and another betting venue.
+In order to win £1,000 on this particular tennis match, you will need to invest a total of £981 on two separate bets with Bet365 and another betting venue.
 What we have as a result is a guaranteed win of £19 of a single bet.
 It may not sound like much, but any guaranteed win is better than a loss, right?
 Do this a couple of times and you will end up having a nice profit in your pocket.

-How do you succeed at Arbitrage Betting?
+How do you Succeed at Arbitrage Betting?

 Being a betting strategy which offers a secure win and guaranteed profit, Arbitrage Betting is understandably one of the most coveted systems which – oddly – is not that widespread as one would think.